Tretinoin vs Retinol: The Ultimate Comparison Guide

 • You are buying products off the shelf at a beauty retailer.

-Choose Tretinoin If:
+Choose Tretinoin (Prescription) If:

 • You have active acne, blackheads, or congestion that over-the-counter products haven't fixed.